 Hydration free energy prediction will focus on a dataset of around 50 molecules with hydration free energies curated by J. Peter Guthrie, as in previous SAMPL challenges.
 Details on this aspect of the challenge are available here and the data is available for download by clicking the "My account" button on the left pane.

-All elements of the SAMPL challenge are now open.
+All elements of the SAMPL challenge are now open, including submissions.

 SAMPL in the Future